open-life-science/open-life-science.github.io/_posts/2024-01-26-governance-update.md

 ## Phase 2: Governance Committee's Advisory Role in 2024

-As we enter the second phase, we are excited to leverage the Committee's advisory support in enhancing transparency, fostering inclusivity through feedback, and championing sustainability within our organization.
+As we enter the second phase, we are excited to leverage the Committee's advisory support in enhancing transparency, fostering inclusivity through feedback, and championing sustainability within our organisation.
 This phase includes:

 1. **Recommendations and Feedback**
    - Establishing a regular feedback loop between the Governance Committee and the OLS Board.